NutritionEating a balanced diet is vital for good health and wellbeing.

 After graduating from UBC’s integrated dietetic program in the Faculty of Land and Food Systems, Melissa worked in many different practice areas including clinical, retail, industry, media, and consulting.
 She currently sits on the Board of Directors for Dietitians of Canada and manages their Practice Blog.
 Recently, Melissa went back to school to do a Master of Health Science in Nutrition Communication from Ryerson University.
 She loves being a part of the exciting nutrition world and staying up-to-date on nutrition trends.
 Melissa also writes monthly articles for Huffington Post Canada Living and, when time allows, works on her personal blog upbeet.
 She is a true food lover, and was named “Canada’s Food.ee of the Year” in 2015 by vacay.ca.

-In March we celebrated Nutrition Month 2017 with a meat-free recipe contest.
-72 students, staff and UBC community members shared incredibly delicious and healthy recipes, but Dietetics student Holly Heximer’s Lentil Sloppy Joe recipe was the one that won our hearts over.read more
+72 students, staff and UBC community members shared incredibly delicious and healthy recipes for our Nutrition Month recipe contest, but Dietetics student Holly Heximer’s Lentil Sloppy Joe recipe was the one that won our hearts over.read more

 Whether it’s picky eaters, rushed mealtimes or other dinner table dilemmas, this year’s Nutrition Month campaign has a solution to Take the Fight Out of Food.read more